John Dorsey (poet): Style and subject matter

-Dorsey's poetry engages a "spare and exact" poetic style, as described by critic Chase Dimock, to explore themes of personal relationships, human struggles, the working class, and the complexities of everyday life.
+Dorsey's poetry engages a "spare and exact" style, one that "relies on an economy of words, short stanzas, and minimal punctuation," to explore themes of personal relationships, human struggles, the working class, and the complexities of everyday life.
 His work is known for its raw honesty and vivid storytelling, reflecting on the often traumatic or marginal lives of people around him with "balanced empathy."
 In his review of Dorsey's collectionYour Daughter's Country, Glynn Young writes: Dorsey tells stories about the people he knows and loves.
 He writes about grandparents, cousins, friends, the parents of friends, aunts and uncles.
 He writes about their pets, the towns where they lived, their work, their dreams, their tragedies, and what happens in their lives.Poet and editor Kristofer Collins has called Dorsey's style "unadorned and lean," while describing the thematic focus of that poetry as "concerned with blue collar themes, life below the poverty line, and existence on the margins of contemporary American society."
 Another Pennsylvanian poet, Jason Baldinger, further connects Dorsey's work to the empathetic examination of working class life, writing:There is a celebration in his poems of working class life; you can see the rust belt ribs of his growing up near Jeanette in his poems.
 The poems are not so much sad as they are an elegy for outsiders in dead end places.
-There is always hope and grace in his words.An additional theme of Dorsey's poetry is that of the experience of disability and growing up with cerebral palsy.
+There is always hope and grace in his words.An additional theme of Dorsey's poetry is that of the experience of disability, growing up with cerebral palsy, and living with cancer later in life.
 This theme is particularly salient in his later work as he became more comfortable sharing that aspect of his life.
+Dorsey's more recent engagement with disability is taken up by critic Chase Dimock's review of 100 Mornings:

+Dorsey’s physical health is a constant presence in his work as he’s endured coping with disability, cancer treatments, and most recently, the loss of an eye.
+And yet, Dorsey uses his pain not to wallow or milk sympathy, but to understand the pain of others through the connective tissue of poetry.
+The symptoms of a stroke transition to the smell of books and the memories of friends he made through poetry by instinct.